keitheis/alog/README.rst

 Features
 --------

-- Instant logging by good enough defaults.
+- Instant logging with expected defaults.

-  You can do logging with every new project/module right away without worrying about context switch to how to integrate Python logging module.
-Alog comes with these defaults you can rely:
+  You can do logging instantly by reading a small piece of README.
+  Alog comes with useful defaults:

   - A default logger.
   - Logging level: logging.INFO